Compact reference

 for an expression <expr>

-of the return type is a
+of the declared return type is a

 valid return statement.